sc-ventures/cloudbreak-documentation/docs/cb-db.md

 ## Configuring External Cloudbreak Database

 By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup and so on.
-For a production Cloudbreak deployment, we suggest that you configure an external database.
+For a production Cloudbreak deployment, you must configure an external database.

 **External Database Support Matrix**